springernature/vpat/nature.md

 <br><br>
 Audio-only content may be used to support text-based content.
 Audio-only content may also be used in Podcasts across various journals.
 Some but not all podcasts provide transcripts.
 <br><br>
+While Nature Magazine generally provides transcripts and/or text descriptions of multimedia content in new articles, they may be absent from older Nature Magazine content and journal content supplied by authors who publish with us.
 We currently have no method of confirming the inclusion of adequate media alternatives or transcripts.
 </td>
 </tr>
 <tr valign="top">